Vegan Eggplant Parmesan

 FAQ

-- My eggplant turned out soggy.
-What went wrong?
+- My eggplant turned out soggy; what went wrong?

-- Can I make this ahead?
+- Can I assemble this ahead of time?

 Serving Suggestions